Skip to Main Content

 If you decide to purchase an electric vehicle, you may be able to save on insurance in many of the same ways conventional car owners do.
 If you already have an electric car and are curious about finding more affordable rates, consider requesting quotes from several providers.
 You might get a better deal by switching to another company.

 If you own an electric vehicle, you may be eligible for savings beyond insurance.
-Many local, state and federal programs exist that offer rebates or tax credits for having an electric vehicle.
-For instance, the California Clean Vehicle Rebate Project pays rebates up to $4,000 to Californians who purchase an eligible electric battery vehicle.
+Many local, state and federal programs exist that offer rebates or tax credits for purchasing an electric vehicle.
 The federal government offers tax credits up to $7,500 for purchasing certain makes and models of electric cars and SUVs purchased in or after 2023.
+You may also qualify for tax credits offered by your state or local government or rebates from energy companies to support installation of a home EV charging system.

 What are the benefits of driving an electric vehicle?

 Whether owning an electric vehicle is the right choice for you will depend on your personal circumstances.
-Here are six benefits of driving one you can consider:
+Here are five benefits of driving one you can consider:

 Frequently asked questions